aplaza2/aplaza2/README.md

-### Hi there 👋 Just another one trying to make funny and boring stuff programming.
+### Hi there 👋
+Im just another developer trying to turn both fun and boring ideas into code.
+Currently working on Green Recommender Systems, but always open to exploring new projects and collaborations.

-### Hola a todos 👋 Solo alguien más tratando de hacer cosas divertidas y aburridas programando.
+### Hola a todos 👋
+Soy solo un desarrollador más intentando convertir ideas divertidas y aburridas en código.
+Actualmente trabajando en sistemas de recomendación sostenibles (Green Recommender Systems), pero siempre abierto a nuevos proyectos y colaboraciones.

 <!--
 **aplaza2/aplaza2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.